tmewett/BrogueCE/README.md

 - Quality of Life improvements that I personally enjoy that might not be the best option for the Community Edition

 Overall I still want to maintain the vanilla feel of Brogue while still being able to suprise the player with new content on various playthroughs.
-More of the things I want to add you should not encounter on your first run (save one or two monsters).
+More of the things I want to add you should not encounter on your first run, rather have the player discover this content across multiple playthroughs.

 New Content (*spoilers*)